-Surrounded by dense tropical forest, the Rio Negro Hot Springs area is peaceful and picturesque.
-Crystal clear waters of the Rio Negro River flow near ten pools filled with mineral-rich thermal waters heated by the volcano.
+Surrounded by dense tropical forests, the Rio Negro Hot Springs area is peaceful and picturesque.
+Crystal-clear waters of the Rio Negro River flow near ten pools filled with mineral-rich thermal waters heated by the volcano.

 Ojo Caliente Mineral Springs Resort & Spa

 Ojo Caliente, New Mexico

 Steeped in history and tradition, Ojo Caliente is one of America’s oldest health spas and sits on a site that has been used for centuries by indigenous people for its healing properties.

 Tucked between the rugged desert cliffs and cottonwood-lined bosque, their hot mineral waters await soakers seeking healing and respite.

 The mud in the mud baths is a blend of mineral-rich clay, thermal water, and essential oils.
 It is believed to have therapeutic benefits for the skin, including detoxification, exfoliation, and hydration.
 The mud is applied to the body in a private outdoor pool, which is filled with warm, mineral-rich water.

 After soaking in the mud, guests can rinse off in a nearby shower before continuing with the hot spring soaking and other spa treatments.
 The hot springs at Ojo Caliente are known for their high mineral content, which is said to have numerous health benefits, such as soothing sore muscles, reducing stress, and promoting relaxation.

 In addition to the mud baths and hot springs, Ojo Caliente Mineral Springs Resort & Spa also offers a variety of other wellness treatments, such as massages, facials, and body treatments.
 The resort features several indoor and outdoor pools, private soaking tubs, and a steam room, providing various options for guests to relax and unwind.